Robert Bailey

 Director

-Billy Siegenfeld is the founder, artistic director, writer, choreographer, and musical arranger of the theatre company Jump Rhythm®; a Charles Deering McCormick Professor of Teaching Excellence in the Department of Theatre at Northwestern University; an author of essays, plays, and a forthcoming book titled How to Make Gravity Our New Best Friend by Standing Down (Not Up!)
-Straight.
+Billy Siegenfeld is a rhythm-charged actor-dance-singer; the director, playwright, movement-maker, and music-arranger of the theatre company Jump Rhythm®; a professor of theatre at Northwestern; and an author of essays and two books-in-manuscript, Democracy’s Energy and How to Make Gravity Our New Best Friend.

-He received a B.A. in literature from Brown University and an M.A in writing about jazz music and dance from New York University’s Gallatin Division.
-He received an Emmy® Award for his choreography and performance in the documentary, Jump Rhythm Jazz Project: Getting There.
-He acted, danced, and sang in off-off-off-Broadway shows as well as in the Broadway production of Singin’ in the Rain. www.jumprhythm.org
+He received a B.A. in literature from Brown University; an M.A. in jazz studies from NYU’s Gallatin Division; an Emmy® Award for the documentary Getting There: Jump Rhythm Jazz Project.
+He acted-danced-sang in off-off-Broadway shows and in the Broadway production of Singin' in the Rain.